Minor Harnessing Creativity: How to Become More Creative, Make Others More Creative, and Get the Most out of Creative Ideas

-The general structure of the course is that there will be about three lectures of 3 hours per week (probably on Monday, Tuesday and Thursday).
-Students do assignments in between lectures and a bigger assignment after the last lecture of the week.
+The general structure of the course is that there will be about three lectures of 3 hours per week.
+Students do assignments in between lectures and a bigger assignment before the last lecture of the week.
 There will also be overarching assignments.
 Some lectures will be in the form of feedback sessions or presentation sessions.
 Every week will cover a specific topic (although these are not set in stone).
 This course is organized in four parts:

 Part: Duration Topics

 Introduction 1 week What is creativity?
 How does one measure creativity?